RickOwri/real-estate-contract/documentation/DocumentationScript.md

-# Ethereum Contract Interaction Script
+# Ethereum and Property Contract Interaction Scripts

-This script is responsible for managing roles in smart contracts on the Mumbai testnet.
+These scripts are designed to manage roles in smart contracts and interact with property contracts on the Mumbai testnet.

-## Functionality
+## General Functionality

-The script performs the following tasks:

-### Wallet and Provider Configuration
+Each script follows a general process:

-A wallet is created using a private key and a connection is established to the Mumbai testnet using ethers.js JsonRpcProvider.
+1. **Wallet and Provider Configuration:** Establish a connection to the Mumbai testnet using ethers.js JsonRpcProvider and create a wallet using a private key.

-### Contract Connection

-The script connects to the TestToken contract using the provided contract address and the signer from the created wallet.
+2. **Contract Connection:** Connect to the relevant smart contract using the provided contract address and the signer from the created wallet.

+3. **Contract Interaction:** Depending on the purpose of the script, it will then perform different tasks related to the connected contract.

+## Ethereum Contract Interaction Script

 ### Role Granting

-The script retrieves the MINTER_ROLE of the TestToken contract.
-It then grants this role to the PropertyManager contract using the `grantRole` function of the TestToken contract.
+This script connects to the `TestToken` contract and manages roles.
+Specifically, it retrieves the `MINTER_ROLE` of the `TestToken` contract and grants this role to the `PropertyManager` contract using the `grantRole` function.

-# Property Contract Interaction
+## Property Contract Interaction Script

-This script handles the interaction with the Property contract on the Mumbai testnet.

-## Functionality

-The script performs the following tasks:

-### Contract Owner Retrieval
+### Data Retrieval

-The script retrieves the owner of the Property contract and logs the owner's address to the console.
+This script connects to the `Property` contract and retrieves and logs specific data, which includes:

-### Property Data Retrieval
+- The contract owner's address.

-The script fetches the property data from the Property contract and logs this data.
-The specific details included in the property data depend on how the Property contract is designed.
+- The property data (The specific details included in the property data depend on the `Property` contract's design).

-### Image CID Retrieval

-The script retrieves the image CID of the Property contract.
-This CID likely points to images related to the property stored in a decentralized file storage system like IPFS.
+- The image CID (points to images related to the property stored in a decentralized file storage system like IPFS).

-# Property Creation Script
+## Property Creation Scripts

-This script is used to interact with a `PropertyManager` contract on the Mumbai testnet and deploy a new property.
+These scripts interact with a `PropertyManager` contract and perform the following:

-## Functionality

-### Contract Owner Retrieval

-The script retrieves and logs the owner of the `PropertyManager` contract.

-### Property Creation
+### Owner Retrieval and Property Creation

-The script deploys a new property with predefined arguments, which includes details about:
+They retrieve and log the owner of the `PropertyManager` contract.
+Then, they deploy a new property with predefined arguments, including details about location, description, status, type, size, owner's contact details, and image identifiers.

-- Location
-- Description
-- Status
-- Type
-- Size
-- Owner's contact details
-- Image identifiers

-### Transaction Receipt and Property Address Retrieval
+### Transaction Receipt, Property Address Retrieval, and Transaction Hash Logging

-After deploying the new property, the script waits for the transaction to be mined and retrieves the transaction receipt.
-It also retrieves the address of the deployed property.
-However, this part seems to be incomplete since the address is not logged or used further in the script.
+After deploying the new property, the scripts wait for the transaction to be mined and retrieve the transaction receipt.
+They also retrieve the address of the deployed property but it seems to be incomplete since the address is not logged or used further in the script.
+Finally, they log the transaction hash of the property creation transaction to the console.

-### Logging the Transaction Hash

-The script logs the transaction hash of the property creation transaction to the console.